-Advanced Pain Management with Ketamine, Buprenorphine and Lidocaine Infusions: Practical Pearls and Skills Practice
+Advanced Pain Management with Ketamine, Buprenorphine, Lidocaine, and Opioid Infusions: Practical Pearls and Skills Practice

 August 12, 2022